thepramodgeorge/Evallo-Website/.vscode/features/login/login_dw.md

 3. Open `http://localhost:3000/login` and click "Sign in with Google".
 4. Complete the OAuth flow and allow the app access.
 The user should be redirected to `/dashboard` and the sidebar user card should display your Google name, email and profile photo.
 5. Click the Logout button in the header or the sidebar user menu to sign out — you should be redirected to `/`.
+6. **OAuth Account Selection Test**: Click "Sign in with Google" again.
+You should now see Google's account selection screen where you can choose which Google account to use or add a new account, instead of automatically signing in with the previous account.

 Debugging tips
 --------------
 - If the avatar doesn't update, open DevTools → Network and inspect the avatar URL.
 It should include `cb=<timestamp>` if it was external.
+- If account selection doesn't appear after logout, check that the `signInWithOAuth` call includes `queryParams: { prompt: 'select_account' }` in the options.
 - Call `supabase.auth.getUser()` from the browser console to inspect the returned user object and confirm where the profile picture is stored:

 ```js